 It’s a sequence of notes that alternates between the fifth and third notes of a major scale, typically starting on the fifth.
 The rhythm is usually straight 8th-notes, but it may start on the downbeat or on the upbeat in different songs.
 A singer usually belts these notes with an “Oh” phoneme, often in a “Wa-oh-wa-oh” pattern.
 And it is in so many pop songs it’s criminal.

 Keep in mind that as quickly as these engineered tunes are consumed, they’re ‘promptly forgotten.’
-The love for manufactured music is ephemeral, rarely timeless; programmatic loops that spin into their own obscurity.
+The love for manufactured music is ephemeral, rarely timeless.
+Programmatic loops eventually spin into their own obscurity with zero chance at the Lindy effect.